 You cannot use your self-directed IRA to:

-Almost anyone can open an IRA.
+Almost anyone can open an IRA account.
 All you need is a copy of a government issued identification and a credit card to pay for the account establishment fee.
-You can establish the account yourself.
+You can establish the retirement account yourself.
 However, to make contributions to your IRA you (or your spouse) must have earned taxable income.

 Phone: 888-322-6534 (toll-free)